Preschool alphabet toys for kids are here!

-Ever wonder which ABC supplies will last over time?
+Ever wonder which alphabet toys will last over time?

 I want my preschoolers to be able to become familiar with the lines and curves that form a letter, along with being able to toss the letters into a sensory bin (aka under the bed storage bin) for hands-on learning.

 Here, you will find a detailed list of letter activities for preschoolers that we own, trust, and love.

 Let’s form and construct letters!